Expression of Interest (EoI) Academic applications open

-The applicants must share ORUK’s Standard Academic Agreement with their respective University’s Research Contracts Department and Technology Transfer Office to approve and agree with our terms and conditions before full proposal submissions.
+All applicants must share ORUK’s Standard Academic Agreement with their respective University’s Research Contracts Department and Technology Transfer Office to approve and agree with our terms and conditions before full proposal submissions.
 We reserve the right to reject applications that do not adhere to this process.

-EOI Academic applications open
+Expression of Interest (EoI) Academic applications open

-EOI Academic applications close
+Expression of Interest (EoI) Academic applications close

 Full application submission